 How do you know if the eggshell rule applies?

 When a personal injury case is brought to an attorney, they will usually be able to see right away if the eggshell rule is applicable in the particular circumstances of the case.
 If the case goes to court, the judge along with the attorneys will usually determine whether or not the rule applies.
 If it does, the judge will instruct the jury to consider the rule as in the above example from the State of Florida's jury instructions.

 CONTACT CLEARWATER ACCIDENT ATTORNEYS DOLMAN LAW GROUP

-If you, or someone you know, have aggravated or exacerbated a latent disease or defect, you should consult with a law firm with experience handling these types personal injury claims to ensure that you, the victim, receive the maximum compensation for your injuries, pain and suffering, or future loss of income.
-The Dolman Law Group serves personal injury clients all over the state of Florida from their conveniently located Clearwater office.
+If you or a loved one had a latent disease or defect aggravated or exacerbated, you should consult with a law firm that has experience handling these types personal injury claims to ensure that you receive the maximum compensation for your injuries, pain and suffering, and future loss of income.
+The Dolman Law Group serves personal injury clients all over the state of Florida from their conveniently located offices around the state.
 Call for a case evaluation today at 727-451-6900, and rest assured that our team is ready and willing to take the case as far as necessary to reach an appropriate resolution for your case.